 In closing please please remember no matter how horrible it feels in the moment, anxiety is a habit- a bad one, and it can be fixed.
 You hold the power within you.

 I wish you peace,

 If I can go toe to toe with anxiety and panic, and come out triumphant and happy after giving in to it for 30 years, YOU CAN TOO.
-My simple and effective Anxiety Road Map will help get you started:
+The simple and effective 60 Second Panic Solution will help get you started: